wesleycamargo/azure-docs.pt-br/articles/cloud-shell/troubleshooting.md

 ### <a name="storage-dialog---error-403-requestdisallowedbypolicy"></a>Diálogo de armazenamento – erro: 403 RequestDisallowedByPolicy

 - **Detalhes**: a criação de uma conta de armazenamento por meio do Cloud Shell falha devido a uma política do Azure imposta pelo seu administrador.
-Mensagem de erro incluirá: `The resource action 'Microsoft.Storage/storageAccounts/write' is disallowed by one or more policies.`
+A mensagem de erro incluirá: `The resource action 'Microsoft.Storage/storageAccounts/write' is disallowed by one or more policies.`
 - **Resolução**: contate o administrador do Azure para remover ou atualizar a política do Azure que nega a criação de armazenamento.

 ### <a name="storage-dialog---error-400-disallowedoperation"></a>Diálogo de armazenamento – erro: 400 DisallowedOperation